-As part of the program to provide for an appropriate alignment of pay for performance, we consider the ratio of performance-based compensation to the executive's total direct compensation and, with respect to the equity incentives, the ratio of performance-based to time-based equity incentive awards.
-The table below shows the portion of each named executive officer's 2011 total direct compensation that is considered performance-based (i.e. annual cash incentives and performance-based equity incentives).
+The table below shows the portion of each named executive officer's 2012 total direct compensation that is considered performance-based (i.e., annual cash incentives and performance-based equity incentives).

-Total Percentage
+2012

-2010 Cash Performance- Performance-
+2012 Cash 2012 2012 Performance-based Total Percentage

-Incentive Peformance Restricted Stock based Restricted Performance-based based
+2012 Incentive Performance Restricted Restricted Performance-based

-Name Salary Paid in 2011 Units Units Stock Units Restricted Stock Compensation
+Name Salary Paid in 2013 Units Stock Units Stock Units Compensation

-N. DeBenedictis 18% 22% 11% - 15% 34% 82%
+N. DeBenedictis 25% 36% 26% 12% 75%

-D. Smeltzer 43% 26% 21% 10% - 0% 47%
+D. Smeltzer 39% 28% 22% 10% 50%

-R. Stahl 43% 26% 21% 10% - 0% 46%
+C. Franklin 38% 30% 21% 10% 51%

-K. Kyriss 50% 22% 19% 10% - 0% 41%
+K. Kyriss 38% 29% 22% 10% 51%

-C. Franklin 47% 26% 18% 9% - 0% 44%
+C. Luning 48% 25% 18% 9% 43%

-The information in the table above differs from the information in the Summary Compensation Table on page 36 in that it excludes amounts from the Changes in Pension Value and Non-qualified Deferred Compensation Earnings and All Other Compensation because these amounts are not considered in establishing the named executive officers' annual total cash compensation and total direct compensation and some of the amounts in those columns in the Summary Compensation Table can vary significantly from year to year.
+Note: The information in the table above differs from the information in the Summary Compensation Table on page 37 in that it excludes amounts from the Changes in Pension Value and Non-qualified Deferred Compensation Earnings and All Other Compensation because these amounts are not considered in establishing the named executive officers' annual total cash compensation and total direct compensation and some of the amounts in those columns in the Summary Compensation Table can vary significantly from year to year.

-With respect to the annual equity incentive awards, the table below shows the portion of the 2011 equity incentive awards for each named executive officer that are performance-based.
+With respect to the annual equity incentive awards, 100% of the 2012 equity incentive awards for the CEO and at least 66% of the 2012 equity incentive awards for the other named executive officers, based on grant date values, are performance-based.